No passwords, no registration, no paywalls, no popups, no AI

 2004

-Black oxide sounds absolutely ideal--but my understanding is that room temperature blackening processes are not black oxide, they are the application of a black copper selenium coating.
-The ones I have seen were a poor substitute for true black oxide, being very smutty, and even gritty.
-I hope a supplier of room temperature blackening solutions can offer you a better answer and some encouragement, but I personally am not surprised that a room temperature blackening process would cause a surface finish to go out of tolerance.
+A. True black oxide sounds ideal--but room temperature blackening processes are not black oxide, they are the application of a black copper selenium coating.
+The ones I've seen were a rather poor substitute for true black oxide, being smutty and even gritty.
+I hope a supplier of room temperature blackening solutions can offer you a better answer and some encouragement, but I personally am not surprised that a room temperature blackening process could cause a surface finish to go out of tolerance.

 Ted Mooney, finishing.com